Aditya3403/Fery-Rides-Task/README.md

 #Custom Styling

-Registration Form
+(1)Registration Form

-Located in RegistrationForm.css
+1. Located in RegistrationForm.css

-Clean and minimalistic design.
+2. Clean and minimalistic design.

-Responsive for mobile and desktop devices.
+3. Responsive for mobile and desktop devices.

-Rides List
+(2)Rides List

-Located in RidesList.css
+1. Located in RidesList.css

-Box-styled layout for each ride.
+2. Box-styled layout for each ride.

-Enhanced with hover effects and spacing.
+3. Enhanced with hover effects and spacing.

-#Future Enhancements

-Authentication

-Implement user login and logout functionality.

-Ride Filtering

-Add filtering options based on distance or fare.

-Pagination

-Introduce pagination for a better user experience with large datasets.